unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/web3-react-guide.md

   await activate(uauth)
 }
 ```
-{% endcode %}

 ## Step 4: Configure the Login UI

 Login with Unstoppable has UI requirements that must be configured to properly display the authenticated user's domain name after a successful login.
-Please follow the instructions in the [**Login UI Configuration Guide**](../login-ui-configuration.md) to complete this final step in the integration process.
+Please follow the instructions in the [**Login UI Configuration Guide**](login-ui-configuration.md) to complete this final step in the integration process.

-:::success
+:::success Congratulations!
-**Congratulations!** You just implemented Login with Unstoppable.
+You just implemented Login with Unstoppable.
 :::

 ## Reference